Meschreiber/pennyMatch/README.md

+# Matching Pennies

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app) and uses React-Router and Redux.
+Much of this ReadMe comes from  [Create React Native App](https://github.com/react-community/create-react-native-app).

 Matching pennies is a simple game in game theory.
 Read more about the rules [here](https://en.wikipedia.org/wiki/Matching_pennies).